 h) Conferences, workshops and lecture series in collaboration with other Yale centers and councils;

-i) Scholarships at undergraduate and graduate levels earmarked for the study of Iran in the Faculty of Art and Sciences at Yale and in professional schools (Medical School, Public Health, Forestry and Environmental Studies, Economic Growth Center, and Child Study Center);
+i) Scholarships at undergraduate and graduate levels earmarked for the study of Iran in the Faculty of Art and Sciences at Yale and in professional schools (Medical School, Public Health, School of the Environment, Economic Growth Center, and Child Study Center);

 j) Further recognition of Iranian Culture among the student body and facilitating the growth of Iranian-American and Iranian student body as part of Yale’s plan for internationalization.

 Organization and Resources

 Yale faculty in History, History of Art, Anthropology, Near Eastern Languages and Civilizations, Political Science, Religious Studies and in the School of Medicine and School of Public Health provide the core support and supervision.

 Yale regularly offers courses in Iranian History, Modern Persian language (three years), Ancient and Middle Persian, Shi`ism and mysticism, and Persian culture.
 The Council on Middle East Studies also holds frequent scholarly and outreach programs related to Iran and collaborates with wide range of Iran specialists in other universities and institute of higher education in Connecticut and throughout the East Coast.

 The Program in Iranian Studies strives to increase interdisciplinary and interregional collaboration primarily within the Council on Middle East Studies but with other Councils (South Asian, East Asian, and European Studies), with other programs at MacMillan Center (Central Asia ISI, Cross Border ISI, Hellenic Studies, Agrarian Studies, Order Conflict Violence, Ethnicity, Race and Migration, and the Turkish Studies Initiative) as well as with the Center for the Study of Globalization, Yale World Fellows, Frontier Studies Program, and others.